aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 ### Troubleshooting

-If you attempt to upgrade a cluster more than 1 minor release you will receive the following error.
+If you attempt to upgrade a cluster more than 1 minor release, you will receive the following error:

 ```
 ✅ validate immutable fields